-North Wind comprise flute, oboe, clarinet, horn and bassoon, with a resident pianist.
+North Wind comprise flute, oboe, clarinet, horn and bassoon.
 We share a passion for music and performance and play a wide variety of music ranging from baroque through to contemporary.We have performed regularly together since 1999 in a variety of venues, primarily in the North of England.

-As well as concerts, we have also played for weddings, car launchings, art exhibitions and formal dinners.
+As well as concerts, we have also played for weddings, memorial services, car launchings, art exhibitions and formal dinners.
 Our programmes are devised individually to provide a variety of musical styles for each occasion.

 Previous Concerts and Events